upt75/alexlalljee/README.md

 ### Approach:

-Dataset: To avoid performance issues the dataset was filtered to Paris only Data Cleaning: Use Power Query to investigate and clean the data.<br>
+Dataset: To avoid performance issues the dataset was filtered to Paris only.<br>
+Data Cleaning: Use Power Query to investigate and clean the data.<br>
 Visualization: Employ DAX to build insightful metrics for visualizations.<br>
 Dashboard Creation: Utilize Power BI to create a dashboard-style page, informative for the user and with practical search and reset.<br>